kloopdogg/AzCertNotes/az900/AzureArchitecture.md

 ![Resource Groups](../assets/az900/resource-groups.png "Resource Groups")

 ## Azure Subscriptions
+Subscriptions are a unit of management, billing, and scale.
 An Azure subscription provides you with authenticated and authorized access to Azure accounts.

 - **Billing boundary:** generate separate billing reports and invoices for each subscription.
 - **Access control boundary:** manage and control access to the resources that users can provision with specific subscriptions.